eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 hono-service-device-registry-headless   ClusterIP      None             <none>           <none>
 ~~~

-The listing above has been retrieved from a Minikube cluster that emulates a load balancer via the `minikube tunnel` command (refer to the [Minikube Networking docs](https://github.com/kubernetes/minikube/blob/master/docs/networking.md#loadbalancer-emulation-minikube-tunnel) for details).
+The listing above has been retrieved from a Minikube cluster that emulates a load balancer via the `minikube tunnel` command (refer to the [Minikube docs](https://minikube.sigs.k8s.io/docs/tasks/loadbalancer/) for details).
 The service endpoints can be accessed at the *EXTERNAL-IP* addresses and corresponding *PORT(S)*, e.g. 8080 for the HTTP adapter (*hono-adapter-http-vertx*) and 28080 for the device registry (*hono-service-device-registry*).

 The following command assigns the IP address of the device registry service to the `REGISTRY_IP` environment variable so that they can easily be used from the command line: